Secrets helper

 It's typically stored in /etc/prime-config-key.

-This key should only be used by the secrets helper - If you need something to be encrypted, create your own key, use the secrets helper to store it (and make a backup).
+This key should only be used by the secrets helper - If you need something to be encrypted, get the secrets helper to create a key for you.

-On demo or live, the file is only readable by root.
+On demo or live, this file is only readable by root.
 On stage this file may be readable by the developers account.

 This encryption key is provided to PHP as an environment variable.